State of Minnesota, Department of Human Services

 One lesson that we learned as project managers is the need for clear, and often redundant, communication about expectations of grant participants.
 When we realized that participants were experiencing confusion about the exact expectations and their role in accomplishing the goals of the grant, we responded in several ways.
 We devoted two of our monthly cohort meetings to addressing confusion, using the World Café and Technology of Participation techniques that grant participants were trained in, to facilitate honest discussions and allow for more clarity of expectations and grant goals.

-We also developed roles and responsibilities and community engagement event planning documents and met frequently with groups to guide participant’s planning and implementation of community engagement events according to the goals of the grant.
+We also developed roles and responsibilities and community engagement event planning resources and met frequently with groups to guide participant’s planning and implementation of community engagement events according to the goals of the grant.

 If you could do it all over again...